Angleito/angel-s_nixflake/README.md

 - `~/.claude.json` - Main configuration with MCP servers and global settings
 - `~/.claude/commands/` - Directory containing all custom slash commands
 - `~/.claude/settings.json` - Advanced settings with security defaults

+### Development Configuration

+For smoother development experience, the `claude` command is aliased to include `--dangerously-skip-permissions`.
+This bypasses permission checks which is suitable for development environments with no internet access or sandboxed setups.

 ### Usage Examples